daviswieck/ha-college-football/README.md

+# STILL TESTING NOT WORKING!!!

 # College Football game data in Home Assistant

 This integration fetches data for an NFL team's current/future game, and creates a sensor with attributes for the details of the game.

 The integration is a shameless fork of the excellent [NWS alerts](https://github.com/finity69x2/nws_alerts) custom component by @finity69x2.Thank you for the starting place!

+The integration is a shameless fork of the excellent [ha-nfl](https://github.com/zacs/ha-nfl) custom component by @zacs.Thank you for the starting place!

 ## Sensor Data